blacklightpy/vaultofknowledge/What is a codec.md

 ## Decoders
 - ffdshow by FFMPEG
-- LAV Filter / LAVFSplitter (merged with FFMPEG) - DirectShow filters for media players
+- LAV Filter / LAVFSplitter (based on libavcodec and libavformat of FFMPEG) - DirectShow filters for media players
 	- Contains Splitter and Decoder
+	- Splitters
+		- LAVFSplitter
 		- Haali Media Splitter

 ## Splitters